 “My daughter has good grades, so she just needs a good test score to get in.”

-There are 6 areas in the admissions process that determine if a student will be accepted or rejected by admissions directors.
-Each has its own weight of importance:
+There are 6 areas in the admissions process and weighting of importance in getting accepted or rejected by admissions directors:

 - 25% HSPT / SSAT / ISEE / SHSAT Score

 - 15% Extracurriculars